 You can then use submenus to list related items so that your navigation is simple but effective.
 For instance, you can have a menu item dubbed, “Industries” and under it, you list 5 or so industries that you serve.
 These sub-items will then lead to the individual pages with a copy about the specific market that your business serves.

-Lead Generation Forms: Have these opt-in forms displayed in the obvious areas such as landing pages, below blog post content, sidebars, etc. your business can offer different incentives, from industry reports, how-to guides, video lessons, email course to free 30 minutes consultations, depending on the nature of your business.
+Lead generation forms: Have these opt-in forms displayed in the obvious areas such as landing pages, below blog post content, sidebars, etc. Your business can offer different incentives, from industry reports, how-to guides, video lessons, and email courses to free 30-minute consultations, depending on the nature of your business.

 To take advantage of this goldmine and attract local visitors directly to your website, you need to understand what search terms they are using to find products and services like yours.